Mozambique: Cardiac Care

 Through our partnership with the Maputo Heart Institute, we prioritize growing capacities in cardiology and cardiac surgery.
 The responsibilities of visiting surgeons through USFC-led missions are high, given that Mozambican surgeons are currently only capable of dealing with relatively simple pathologies, VSD (Ventricular Septal Defect) and Tetralogy of Fallot.
 This means we take a strong leading role in providing care, while urgently prioritizing the elevation of medical capacities through training for greater impact.

-In recent years, our work has included 2 missions per year to the Maputo Heart Institute.
-This typically includes a volunteer team of 6 medical professionals (cardiologists, anesthetists and surgeons) sent to work with the local team.
-In each visit, approximately 30 children are treated through surgery or interventional cardiology.
-Without the presence of our volunteer mission teams, the local Maputo Heart Institute team typically carries out 3 operations per week, with comparable survivability rates to American and French hospitals.
+In recent years, our work has included two medical missions per year to the Maputo Heart Institute.
+This typically includes a volunteer team of 6 medical professionals (cardiologists, anesthetists and surgeons) sent to train the local healthcare teams.
+During each visit, approximately 30 children receive surgical or interventional cardiology treatments.
+Independently, the local Maputo Heart Institute team in Mozambique typically carries out 3 heart surgeries per week, with comparable survivability rates to American and French hospitals.

 Each year, we organize two interventional cardiac catheterization missions, one of which is paired with a cardiac surgery mission.
 In those visits, approximately 30 children benefit from therapeutic procedures.
 We ensure that the team also travels with disposable goods and instruments that will support at least 100 interventions for children in need.